Computer Glossary

 BIOS/UEFI

 Firmware that initializes hardware during boot process.
-UEFI is the modern replacement for traditional BIOS.
+UEFI is the modern replacement for traditional BIOS with better features.

 Performance